-- The proposal is not in the best interests of the Company or its shareowners - UPS's capital structure is unique and does not present risks inherent in typical dual-class structures - UPS's dual-class structure does not concentrate voting power or provide any holder a level of control.
-Class A shares are held by more than 155,000 owners, and management, collectively, holds less than 1% of the voting power of our stock - UPS's dual-class structure does not entrench management or the board.
-There is no controlling founder or family, and we regularly refresh management and the board - UPS's governance documents provide additional safeguards against traditional dual-class concerns, including a de facto "sunset" provision on outstanding shares.
-Transfers of Class A shares are limited, resulting in conversion to Class B shares upon most transfers, and voting restrictions apply upon the acquisition of a significant voting block - UPS's capital structure has contributed to its long-term success - Eliminating this structure will not further improve UPS's corporate governance or financial performance
+- UPS's capital structure is unique and does not present risks inherent in typical dual-class structures - UPS's capital structure does not concentrate voting power or provide any holder a level of control.
+Class A shares are held by more than 155,000 owners, and management, collectively, holds less than 1% of the voting power of our stock - UPS's capital structure does not entrench management or the board.
+There is no controlling founder or family, and we regularly refresh management and the board - UPS's governance documents provide additional safeguards against traditional dual-class concerns, including a de facto "sunset" provision on outstanding shares and voting restrictions applicable to a significant voting block - UPS's capital structure has contributed to its long-term success - Eliminating this structure will not further improve UPS's corporate governance or financial performance

-Vote Required: Approval by a majority of the voting power of the shares present in person or by proxy.
+Vote Required: Approval by a majority of the voting power of the shares present in person or by proxy and entitled to vote on the proposal.